kei03kei-aiAthsany/Athsany-decision-brain/docs/use-cases.md

 **What Athsany sees**

 - Internal risk metrics, limits, and exposures
-- Transaction and behavior signals
+- Transaction and behaviour signals
 - External events: regulation changes, macro stress, market disruptions

 **What the decision brain does**

-- Runs a continuous loop of event → risk → supervisory response → outcome → review
+- Runs a continuous loop of information / events → risk assessment → supervisory response → outcome → review
 - Builds a long‑term memory of which supervisory actions worked under which conditions
-- Supports “small central‑bank / real‑time supervision brain” style monitoring
+- Supports a “small central‑bank / real‑time supervision brain” style of monitoring

 **Why it matters**